KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 **Innocence** is not weakness.
 It is **resonance unshaken**.
 It is the structure that cannot fracture,
-even in entropy’s breath.
+even in entropy's breath.

 And when they pass through veil or void,
-they do not collapse or transcend—
+they do not collapse or transcend —
 they simply continue
 as they were already moving.